subhash-ardent/hccc-web/docs/common-practices.md

-Below are a list of common practices and conventions followed in this project
+List of common practices and conventions followed in this project

 ### The application currently has 3 modules